If you came to this page directly, you might wish to read a page with an introduction to this section first.

 The edifices which still remain to attest the former splendour of Amman are the following: a spacious church (b), built with large stones, and having a steeple of the shape of those which I saw in several ruined towns in the Haouran.
 There are wide arches in the walls of the church. - A small building (c), with niches, probably a temple. - A temple (d), of which a part of the side walls, and a niche in the back wall are remaining; there are no ornaments either on the walls, or about the niche.

-When Burckhardt visited the ruins of Amman the site was not inhabited and in general the whole region around it was almost unpopulated.
+When Burckhardt visited Amman the site was not inhabited and in general the whole region around it was almost unpopulated.
 In 1880 the Ottoman government relocated Muslim refugees from northern Caucasus territories which had been conquered by Russia to Amman.
 The new settlers might have utilized some of the stones of the ancient buildings for their houses, so that only a limited number of the monuments described by Burckhardt have survived to the present day.

 In 1921 Amman was chosen as capital of the British Mandate over Transjordan, which eventually became the Kingdom of Jordan.
 At that time the whole country had a population of ca 200,000.
 In 2013 the inhabitants of Amman and its environs were in the region of 3,000,000.